DazhouLei/DazhouLei.github.io/_pages/about.md

 Hi!
 I'm **Dazhou Lei**, an Associate Professor at the School of Economics and Management, Beijing Jiaotong University.

-My research interests lie at the intersection of Management Science, Data Science, and Operations Management.
-I focus on developing and applying data-driven models and machine learning techniques to address complex challenges，particularly in forecasting for online retailers and understanding human-AI interaction in decision processes.
+I tackle challenging problems where Data Science, Management Science, and Operations Management intersect.
+My focus extends beyond theoretical understanding to actively improving systems – I develop predictive models and data-driven decision tools designed for real-world impact, particularly in critical areas like forecasting for online retail and optimizing human-AI collaboration.
+I'm driven by the pursuit of innovative solutions that push boundaries and deliver tangible results in today's dynamic business environment.

 ## Research Interests